(12 Nov 1930 -

 *300,000 native mine boys on the Rand (South Africa) have clubbed together to contribute one shilling each a month to buy a battleship.
 I wondered if they managed it.
 I very much doubt it, but good try anyway.

 *In 1942 Sten guns were being massed produced at a cost of less than £2.
 It was a good machine gun.
 I used one in training when I was in the RAF in 1949.Another uncle of mine Andrew Scott, who was my mothers youngest brother was in the Royal Navy during the war.
 He had joined the Navy as a boy entrant around 1919.
 He was a gunner on the huge battleship 'Duke of York' which had a crew of around 4000.
-On one trip, it took the then Prime Minister Winston Churchill to America.
+His ship was involved in The Battle of North Cape and the sinking of the huge German Batleship Schamhorst On one trip, it took the then Prime Minister Winston Churchill to America.
 Churchill gave all the ratings ten shillings each which was enough in those days to buy around 12 pints of beer.
 Andy on his return from America brought tins of malteezers for us children.
 This was unheard luxury for us as sweeties were rationed here.
 I think you got about 2 ounces a week.
 I had never tasted them before.
 I don't think they were on sale in Britain then.
 Whenever I see them in shops nowadays, I am always reminded of the wartime days.